QuentinRa/blog.quentinra.dev/cybersecurity/random/crack_password/index.md

 <div class="row row-cols-md-2"><div>

-There are a few solutions to find which kind a hash algorithm was used to generate a hash.
+There are a few solutions to find which kind of hash algorithm was used to generate a hash.
 We consider in the following, that the hash is stored inside a file called "hash".

 Historically, there was [hash-identifier](https://github.com/blackploit/hash-identifier) (399⭐), but it's kinda old (2011).